6 Over-the-Counter Medicines to Treat Mild Coronavirus Symptoms, According to Medical Experts

 Below, shop these expert-recommended OTC picks—including pain relievers, fever reducers, cough suppressants, throat lozenges, and expectorants—so you can treat your mild symptoms and be on your way to feeling like yourself again.

 Tylenol Extra Strength Rapid Release Gels

 Both medical experts recommended acetaminophen for relieving aches, pain, and fevers commonly associated with COVID-19.
-Tylenol is the most well-known form of acetaminophen, and these extra strength, rapid release gelcaps for adults each contain 500 milligrams of the active ingredient for 6 hours of relief.
-The 24-count bottle is still available to order online for just $5.
+Tylenol is the most well-known form of acetaminophen, and these extra strength, rapid release gel caps for adults each contain 500 milligrams of the active ingredient for six hours of relief.
+The 24-count bottle is available on Amazon for under $5.